-The National Anthropological Archives collects and preserves historical and contemporary anthropological materials that document the world’s cultures and the history of anthropology.
-The NAA was formed in 1968, but the foundations of its collections can be traced to the founding of the Bureau of American Ethnology in 1879 and early anthropological research at the Smithsonian (as early as 1846).
-Its collections represent the four fields of anthropology - archaeology, biological anthropology, cultural anthropology, and linguistics - and include field-notes, journals, manuscripts, correspondence, photographs, maps, and sound recordings created by Smithsonian anthropologists, other preeminent scholars, and Indigenous peoples from around the world.
+The National Anthropological Archives (NAA) collects anthropological materials that document the world’s cultures and the history of anthropology, and connects these records with researchers and source communities.
+The NAA was formed in 1968, with collections dating from the Bureau of American Ethnology in 1879 and from Smithsonian anthropological research ging back to 1846.
+Its collections cross archaeology, biological anthropology, cultural anthropology, and linguistics, and include fieldnotes, manuscripts, correspondence, photographs, maps, and recordings created by anthropologists at the Smithsonian and elsewhere, and by communities from around the world.

-The Human Studies Film Archives is devoted to preserving, documenting, and providing access to anthropological moving image materials.
-The Film Archives officially began its mission in 1975 when, as the National Anthropological Film Center, it initiated a program that both created and collected films of anthropological research interest.
-The archives promotes the importance of moving image materials as an integral part of the anthropological record related to documentation and research.
-HSFA collections and resources support research on specific cultures, the development of ethnographic film, and the broad study of visual culture.
+The Human Studies Film Archives (HSFA) preserves and provides access to anthropological moving image materials.
+The film archives began in 1975 as the National Anthropological Film Center, which both created and collected films of anthropological interest.
+The film archives promotes the importance of moving image materials as part of the anthropological record, supporting research on visual culture, humans in the natural world, and the development of ethnographic film.

 This search guide will help you locate materials in our two catalogs: Collections Search, which searches across Smithsonian archives, libraries, and museum collections, and SOVA, which searches collections across the Smithsonian's 14 archives.